edwardtheharris/tf-gcp-compute-instance/README.md

 ### Post-apply Steps

-Local provisioners are discouraged in the TF docs, so this command will need to be run manually on your local machine after the apply has been completed.
+Local provisioners are discouraged in the TF docs, so this command will need to be run manually on your local machine after the application has been completed.

 ```hcl
 provisioner "local-exec" {